-The shift from “evangelizing non-Christians” to “reaching the unchurched” was perceived as benign at the time, but it represented an important shift in our understanding of mission.
+The shift from “evangelizing non-Christians” to “attracting the unchurched” was perceived as benign at the time, but it represented an important shift in our understanding of mission.
 The church was no longer just a means by which Christ’s mission would advance in the world, it was also the end of that mission.
+(This shift is was the focus of my series, “How Churches Became Cruise Ships.”)
 The goal wasn’t simply to introduce the unchurched to Christ, but—as the term reveals—to engage them in a relationship with the institutional church.
 This paved the way for the ubiquitous (but flawed) belief today that “mission” is synonymous with “church growth.”
-(Another post for another day.)

 Well, another new term is on the rise and gaining attention among evangelicals in North America.
 Those without a past relationship to the church are called unchurched, but there are many with significant past church involvement who are exiting.
 They are the de-churched.

 Matt Chandler, pastor of The Village Church near Dallas, explains the de-churched phenomenon in this short video.

 Essentially, Chandler attributes the exodus of young people to the proclamation (explicitly or implicitly) of a false gospel of “moralistic deism.”
 This understanding of the Christian life says that if you obey God’s rules he will bless you with what you desire.
 This represents a form of the prosperity gospel which saturates the Texas soil where Chandler pastors, but it’s also popular beyond the Deep South.
 (How many teens have been told that abstinence will be rewarded by God with great sex once married?)